TeamVK/TokenEnchant/common_options.md

 - hidden: (default = false)
     If this flag is 'true' the name of enchant will not be displayed on the item's lore.

+- toggle: (default = true)
+    If this flag is 'true' you can disable/enable this enchatnment using EnchantToggle addon (https://te.polymart.org/resource/597)